 I experimented with times from 15 minutes to 90 minutes.
 My experience was that I didn’t have much difference in taste for anything after 30 minutes, but the breakdown of the vanilla bean was more pronounced at 60 minutes leaving the extract quite hazy.
 So 30 minutes it is!

-Is it okay to cook with alcohol in a pressure cooker?
+Is it okay to cook with alcohol in an Instant Pot AKA Electric Pressure Cooker?

 I questioned several engineers, the health department, and the Extension Services before I felt comfortable doing just that.
 After I posted the recipe, I was met with a lot of questions about it.
 Long story short, I would never ever ever do this with a stovetop pressure cooker or anywhere near an open flame.
 Always, always allow for a full natural release so you're not releasing alcohol vapor into the air and make it in a Mason jar with a lid to decrease the amount of alcohol vapor that could be released.
-If you want more information on the subject, email me and I can hook you up with research an engineer did for me.
+You can find more details on my research on this post: Vanilla Extract Research.

-Why does my extract smell really strong of alcohol?
+Why does my vanilla extract smell really strong of alcohol?

 First off, any pure Vanilla Extract will have a bit of alcohol smell and taste.
 For this pressure cooker method, your extract may still smell strongly of vodka right after you make it (especially if you use a cheaper vodka).
 I suggest letting it sit for 1-2 weeks and then give it another whiff.
 The alcohol smell should have mellowed and the vanilla smell should be lovely and rich.
 If not, throw it back in the pressure cooker for another 30 minutes.